usmansbk/blog-draft/markdowns/redux.md

 ## Seperation of Concern

-One of the core principles of good software design is seperation of concern.
-What this means in the frond-end world is that we shouldn't mix our UI code with our App logic code.
-An example of a bad function is:
+One of the core principles of good software design is the seperation of concern.
+In the front-end world, this means we should minimize how we mix UI logic and app logic:

 ```js
 const todos = []; // state